 Nothing speaks ‘authentic’ more than a genuine review.
 Incorporating customer feedback is a must for vacation rental websites.
 Travelers today are aware of hospitality scams and hence constantly alert for the same.
 At the Admin end, it is your responsibility to check the validity of the rental owner’s claims and provide genuine ratings accordingly.
 Reviews and ratings establish the authenticity of the place and the advertised activities, thus alleviating the first-time user’s apprehension.

 Among all the other elements of the website, the Call to Action is one of the most vital ones.
 Especially for a vacation rental website, the CTA should be strategically placed so that neither does it blend with the background, nor overshadow the core website design.
 Ambiguous calls to action should be avoided at any cost.
 One can also add limited availability messages to encourage quicker bookings.

 Although we strive to make the website as comprehensible as possible, users are bound to have questions for the rental owners and the website administrators.
 Keeping this in mind, the website needs to have easily accessible contact forms where users can fill in their queries.
 A simple contact form, with the user’s name, email address, and a text box for the query should suffice; too long contact forms can be frustrating for the user.

-Getting repeated enquiries about the same issue?
+Getting repeated inquiries about the same issue?
 Pre-empt user queries and add a FAQ page that addresses them.